Western Highway (Victoria): Future upgrades

-Duplication of the Western Highway between Ballarat and Stawell was proposed to be completed between 2009 and 2014, to be funded by Auslink 2.
+Duplication of Western Highway between Ballarat and Stawell was proposed to be completed between 2009 and 2014, to be funded by Auslink 2.
 At the end of 2016, some parts were still in early planning, including the bypasses at Beaufort and Ararat.

-The clearing of wide swathes of the ancient red gums by Vic Roads near Beaufort resulted in expressions of community concern, including public meetings.
+The clearing of wide swathes of the ancient red gums by VicRoads near Beaufort resulted in expressions of community concern, including public meetings.
 In 2015, two women chained themselves to a red gum tree for 4½ hours near Buangor, 74 km west of Ballarat, to draw attention to the issue.
 Isabel Mackenzie, a long-term resident of the area, said she was concerned at the environmental impact of removing trees that are hundreds of years old.
 Helen Lewers said that VicRoads should reroute the highway between Buangor and Stawell to preserve the native roadside vegetation.

-Towns and suburbs

-Towns and suburbs along the Western Highway are listed in the following table.